Donerkebap13/DonerComponents/README.md

 	}
 }
 ```
-For a more in-depth look on how to read from **JSON** check **[this](https://github.com/Donerkebap13/DonerECS/tree/feature/DonerECS-asteroids-development#parsing-a-scene-from-a-json-file)**.
+For a more in-depth look on how to read from **JSON** check **[this](https://github.com/Donerkebap13/DonerComponents/tree/feature/DonerComponents-asteroids-development#parsing-a-scene-from-a-json-file)**.

 ### Messages
-DonerECS supports a message system to interact between different entities and components. **A message could be any Struct/Class defined by the user.** Usually it'll only contain data, no logic, but there's no limitation to this.
+DonerComponents supports a message system to interact between different entities and components. **A message could be any Struct/Class defined by the user.** Usually it'll only contain data, no logic, but there's no limitation to this.
-This is how a `DonerECS::CComponent` can listen to a specific message:
+This is how a `DonerComponents::CComponent` can listen to a specific message:
 ```c++
 // Somewhere in your code
 struct SDummyMessage {